Mister-Meeseeks/chef-one/README.md

 ### Quickstart

 chef-one is a light-weight shell script wrapper around the chef-client.
 There are no binaries or libraries that need to be installed at the system level.
-Simply clone the repo in anywhere in the file system, point your shell at the bin, and invoke the command.
-Assuming you're using bash shell:
+Simply clone the repo anywhere in your file system, make the shell aware of the bin script, and invoke the command.
+Aliasing the bin, exporting the repo's bin dir, or sym-linking the bin to an existing PATH directory are all working options.
+Assuming you're using bash shell and decide to export:

 ```
 bash$ git clone https://github.com/Mister-Meeseeks/chef-one.git ~